rweigel/cdawmeta/issues.md

 8\.
 [The logfile](http://mag.gmu.edu/git-data/cdawmeta/data/cdaweb.errors.log) has many errors associated with the fact that `spase_DatasetResourceID` does not start with `spase://`.
 I think an empty space is placed there because a SPASE record does not exist, which may be there to make validation pass on a validator that only checks for a non-empty string.
 It also has many `404` errors for URLs to `hpde.io` based on `spase_DatasetResourceID`.

+9\.

+From https://spdf.gsfc.nasa.gov/istp_guide/vattributes.html, "ISTP attribute names must be capitalized".
+I find "sig_digits" and "SI_conv" confusing because it seems that it is an ISTP attribute name.
+Are some of the names on this page not ISTP attributes?

+Also, a while back I mentioned the mixed usage of SI_conv and SI_conversion at https://spdf.gsfc.nasa.gov/istp_guide/vattributes.html.
+Which is it?

+10\.

+Missing VarAttributes in ela_sun in ELA_L1_STATE_DEFN
+Missing VarAttributes in elb_sun in ELB_L1_STATE_DEFN
+Missing VarAttributes in STE_spectra_LABL_1 in STB_L1_STE